JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 called the decibel scale.
 The unit of a "decibel" is absolutely everywhere in audio engineering and design because it's so useful.
 Vinyl uses this decibel system throughout the library and all gain values are in decibels.
-This not only makes Vinyl much more natural to use for audio professionals, but it also improves the quality of crossfades because we're smoothly and directly changing the perceived volume rather than some other value that indirectly affects it.
+This not only makes Vinyl much more natural to use for audio professionals.

 Converting from GameMaker's native amplitude "gain" to real gain value takes a bit of getting used to.